In this tutorial, I show you how to make a DIY LED Epoxy Table using sinker cypress wood.

 Next, I flipped the LED river table over and it looks ‘ok’ with the lights.

-I’m getting mixed reviews – some people love the lights and others don’t.
+Ultimately, some people love the lights while others don’t.

-In conclusion, this was a fun project and I’m really happy with the final result of the LED resin table.
+In conclusion, this was a fun project and I’m really happy with the final result of this sinker cypress LED epoxy table.